 EXPERIENCE YOU CAN TRUST

-With 30 years of consistent practice in a variety of yoga styles, deep study of yoga traditions and innovations, and an extensive background in educational theory and technique, I come to these training's prepared to guide you in the best ways in becoming the best yoga teacher you can be.
+With over 30 years of consistent practice in a variety of yoga styles, deep study of yoga traditions and innovations, and an extensive background in educational theory and technique, I come to these training's prepared to guide you in the best ways in becoming the best yoga teacher you can be.

 My passion for yoga and for sharing it in powerful and meaningful ways is reflected in my four core yoga textbooks, which are available in many languages.
 These are the leading textbooks in yoga teacher training program globally.

 The Mark Stephens Yoga 200-Hour Teacher Training covers all of the main topics in teaching yoga and 100% fulfills Yoga Alliance curriculum standards.